RightsandWrongsgit/ARMTEC/modules/entityref.md

 ### Entity Reference Revisions module

-So one way you are not going to worry about the update points in that article is that you are going to install and enable this module.

-composer require drupal/entity_reference_revisions
-drush en entity_reference_revisions

-## Entity Reference Revisions module
+Drupal is said to be generally "revisionable".
+Meaning sort of what version control does but to an entity within Drupal.
+What this module does is provide access to those revisions for entity reference entities.

 `composer require drupal/entity_reference_revisions`<br>
 `drush en entity_reference_revisions`

-## Entity Reference Preview module
+### Entity Reference Preview module

-Entity Reference Preview module:
-As that link on entity references warns, the 'revision' management relationship for referenced items isn't out of the box in synch with the edits you might have made to the parent entity it is linked to.
-What that means is that your edit preview might be the unpublished revision you just worked on but the referenced entity connected to it is the published not the unpublished working edit version.
+Another factor around entity reference versions is that the preview is connected to whatever the published looks like, not what you might be currently editing.
+What that means is that your edit preview might be the unpublished revision you just worked on but the referenced entity connected to it is the published version.
 This Entity Reference Preview module steps up to that issue so you can see a previews of edits on the base entity and on any edits you made 'inline' to the referenced entity.

 `composer require drupal/entity_reference_preview`<br>
 `drush en entity_reference_preview`